What is a pentest?

 This is an ideal situation for injection and querying.
 If we know that the server is using a database such as SQL with a PHP controller, it becomes quite easy.
 We would be looking to test how the server reacts to multiple different types of requests, and what it throws back, looking for anomalies and errors.

 One example could be code injection.
 If the server is not using authentication and evaluating each user, one could simply try

 /index.php?arg=1;system(‘id’) and see if the host returns unintended data.

-Find top System Security talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s System Security Developers
+Find top system security developers today.
+Toptal can match you with the best engineers to finish your project.Hire Toptal’s System Security Developers

 You find yourself in an airport in the depths of of a foreign superpower.
 You’re out of mobile broadband and don’t trust the WI-FI.
 What do you do?
 Further, what are the potential threats from open WI-FIs?